 The Board of Directors knows of no other matters that will be presented for consideration at the Annual Meeting.
-If any other matters are properly brought before the Annual Meeting, it is the intention of the persons named in the proxy card to vote on those matters in accordance with their best judgment.
+If any other matters are properly brought before the Annual Meeting, it is the intention of the persons named in the Notice of Internet Access and Availability or the proxy card to vote on those matters in accordance with their best judgment.